goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 160. Creating Context Objects

-- We are going to start to focuse on create a `context object` inside of application that is going to communicate the currently selected language from our `App` component down to both the `Button` and `Field` components.
+- We are going to start to focus on create a `context object` inside of application that is going to communicate the currently selected language from our `App` component down to both the `Button` and `Field` components.
 - Create new folder name contexts and also create a new file name LanguageContext.
 - The purpose of the file is to create a `context object` and export it.
 - The reason we are putting this into a separate file is that we can import the `context object` into only the component files we care about.